-recently we carried out a garden decking price survey.
-The weather has been atrocious lately.
-Hopefully the weather will improve soon and we can start looking at spending more time in the garden.
-Garden decking is always a popular job so we asked some tradesmen on our website to let us know roughly how much would it cost, excluding vat, to install a 6m x 6m decking in a garden, presuming the site is already prepared and level.
+Recently we carried out a garden decking price survey.
+We asked some tradesmen on our website to let us know roughly how much would it cost, excluding vat, to install a 6m x 6m decking in a garden, presuming the site is already prepared and level.
 We also asked them for some tips on getting the best job done.
 Here are some replies we got below:-

 Patrick from Cork: The rough price for a deck area to supply and fit would be €75 a square meter this does not include hand rails or steps also people should research the different types of timber for decking.